-Presently around the site, you’ll see large piles of sandbags, which have been placed to prevent further erosion and weathering.
+Presently around the site, you’ll see large piles of sandbags that have been placed to prevent further erosion and weathering.

 As mentioned above, Çatal Höyük’s inhabitants likely walked from one place to another via the rooftops.
-With buildings constructed at varying heights, there was likely a complex network of ladders for easier access.
+With buildings constructed at varying heights, they probably used a complex network of ladders for easier access.